voxeet/comms-sdk-react-native/docs/classes/CommsAPI.md

 ▸ **initializeToken**(`accessToken`, `refreshAccessToken`): `Promise`<``null``\>

 Initializes the SDK with an access token that is provided by the customer backend communicating with Dolby.io servers.
-The token allows securing the customer key and secret.
+The token allows securing the App key and App secret.
 The following diagram presents the authentication flow:
 ```
 Client          Customer Server       Dolby Server